columbia/dvh-asplos-ae/README.md

 # ./install_scripts.sh
 ```

-Run this command to install packages to compile software and to run VMs.
+Run this command to install packages used to compile software and run VMs.
 ```
 # ./install_packages.sh
 ```